Barkyx16/ser321-spring26-C-online/Assignment6/README.md

 0 – Exit the program

 The program checks for empty input and continues running without crashing if something invalid is entered.

-Requirements completed in this project

-This project includes the converter service from the provided proto file and supports converting values both directions between Celsius and Fahrenheit.
-The library service from the proto file was implemented and stores data in a JSON file so books remain saved after restarting the server.
-A custom studybuddy service was added that allows study tasks to be saved and listed, and those tasks also remain available after restart.

-The client displays a menu so it is easy to choose which service to use and guides the user step by step through each request.
-The server handles invalid or empty input safely.
-Unit tests were added to verify correct responses from the services and to confirm that stored data remains available after restarting the server.
-The node was also deployed online so other users could connect and test the services remotely.

 Screencast demo